Home » Latest economic forecasts

 Source: HM Treasury

-The latest ONS estimates show monthly GDP grew by 0.1% in August, following a fall of 0.1% in July (revised down from 0%) and growth of 0.4% in June(2).
-Within August’s GDP figures, construction output fell by 0.3%, after showing no growth in July (revised down from 0.2%).
+The latest ONS estimates show that monthly GDP fell by 0.1% in September(2), following no growth in August (revised down from the previous reported 0.1% rise).
+Within September’s GDP figures, construction output grew by 0.2%, after a downwardly revised 0.5% decrease in August.

 A flat economic backdrop means developers, housebuilders and clients are likely to remain cautious about new investment.
 Any upturn in workload will probably be gradual and uneven across sectors, reinforcing the need for careful forward planning and cost management.

-The 2026 outlook had remained unchanged at 2.3% since April, while expectations for 4Q2025 have increased slightly from 3.6% last month.
+The 2026 outlook remained unchanged at 2.3% from April to September, while expectations for 4Q2025 have reduced slightly from 3.7% last month.

 Source: HM Treasury